 Q. What happens if you don’t seal your deck?

-If a wooden deck isn’t sealed, the wood will break down and deteriorate at a much faster rate than if it was sealed.
-The exposed wood is vulnerable to cracking, splintering, rotting, breaking, and collapse.
+If a wooden deck isn’t sealed, the wood will break down and deteriorate at a much faster rate than if it were sealed.
+The exposed wood is vulnerable to cracking, splintering, rotting, breaking, and collapsing.
 This, in turn, increases the risk of injury to those using the deck.

 Q. Does a pressure-treated wood deck need to be sealed?